 Granted, I have absolutely zero knowledge of or experience with TMS.
 For all I know, they could somehow be responsible for the plight of Florida’s manatees.
 I’m guessing not, but it is possible they offer similarly poor customer service.
 However, I’m willing to take my chances on pretty much any transportation service over Mears.
 Any company with such an affinity for the golden age of railroads can’t be all bad.

 Ultimately, more competition and alternatives for transportation between Orlando International Airport and Walt Disney World resorts is a good thing for consumers.
 Even if you’re a monster who hates trains, it’s hard to deny this as positive news from that perspective.
 As past precedent has demonstrated, Mears having a monopoly is not a good thing.
-We strongly recommend booking one of these shuttles rather than relying on Uber or Lyft if you’re visiting in 2022.
+We strongly recommend booking one of these shuttles rather than relying on Uber or Lyft if you’re visiting this year or in 2023.

 What do you think of the Sunshine Flyer?
 Will you use the service, or is it too expensive for shared transportation?
 Will you opt for Sunshine Flyer, Mears Connect, Uber, Lyft, or renting a car?
 Thoughts on pricing, efficiency, or anything else regarding airport transportation?
 What do you think about Walt Disney World ending Disney’s Magical Express?
 Other thoughts on this?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!